 In academic circles, arguments are made on both sides about whether corporate social responsibility is related to financial performance.
 Some argue that CSR should contribute positively to the bottom line by making multiple important stakeholders more positively disposed toward the firm.
 Others argue that social responsibility is a cost that robs resources from profits.
-Although difficult to research, studies on this question have become more sophisticated over the years and they're providing answers.
+Although difficult to research, studies on this question have become more sophisticated over the years.

 In an early and simple attempt to demonstrate a positive link between good ethics and firm financial performance, James Burke, former CEO of Johnson & Johnson, compiled a list of major companies with a reputation for ethics and social responsibility.
-The group-including such recognized names as Johnson & Johnson, Coca-Cola, Gerber, IBM, Deere, 3M, Xerox, J.C.
-Penney, and Pitney Bowes-grew at a rate of 11.3 percent annually from 1950 to 1990, while the growth rate for Dow Jones Industrials as a whole was only 6.2 percent for the same period.77 performance of the 100 best corporate citizen firms was significantly better (more than 10 percentage points higher) than the average financial performance of the rest of the S&P 500.78 These firms also had higher rankings in Fortune magazine's 2001 reputation survey.
-Corporate citizenship was measured by rating companies' service to seven different stakeholder groups: stockholders, community, minorities and women, employees, environment, non-U.S. stakeholders, and customers.79
+The group, including such recognized names as Johnson & Johnson, Coca-Cola, Gerber, IBM, Deere, 3M, Xerox, J.C.
+Penney, and Pitney Bowes, grew at a rate of 11.3 percent annually from 1950 to 1990, while the growth rate for Dow Jones industrials as a whole was only 6.2 percent for the same period.
+60

-In a similar study, researchers compared the 2001 "100 Best Corporate Citizens"-as measured by a synthesis of the rankings by Kinder, Lydenberg, Domini (KLD), an independent service that assesses corporate social performance of companies in the S&P 500, based on firms' responses to key stakeholder interests-with Businessweek's financial rankings.
-The average financial
+In a similar study, researchers compared the 2001 "100 Best Corporate Citizens"-as measured by a synthesis of the rankings by Kinder, Lydenberg, Domini (KLD) an independent service that assesses corporate social performance of companies in the S&P 500, based on firms' responses to key stakeholder interests-with Business Week's financial rankings.
+Average financial performance of the 100 best corporate citizen firms was significantly better (more than 10 percentage points higher) than the average financial performance of the rest of the S&P 500.61 These firms also had higher rankings in Fortune magazine's 2001 reputation survey.